 When combat inevitably ensues, it devolves into a messy, button/trigger mashing affair that isn’t helped by the camera (especially in enclosed spaces like sewers or pipes), despite a short-lived camera enemy lock-on that has clearly been devised for this purpose.
 Early encounters may prove particularly annoying as most – if not, all – enemies have a powerful rush attack that will knock your shark back and open it up to a quick second attack or two if it connects.

 That being said, in almost all cases said rush attack is actually the key to mastering combat.
 Once you have the timing down on tapping that evade button, your attacker will usually be vulnerable after a missed charge leaving them open to counter-attack.
 Now, you may have to rinse-and-repeat that pattern a few times or more against higher-level enemies but once you have that pattern down you won’t need to change it for the rest of the game.
 And, hey, if you get into difficulty, swim away (your shark is the fastest critter around), chow down on some fish and come back for round two.

 While the combat is entirely solid, even satisfying when you are getting to grips with it, it quickly becomes the cost of doing business in a game where it should be the highlight.
 Personally, I found myself wanting something more akin to Arkham or Mordor, a contextual combat system that offered alternative moves and gruesome executions the further your character progresses.
 Even some sort of light stealth mechanic that would utilise the shark’s surface cruising ability to a degree more than simply scouting would add variety.

-There are two further classes of enemy in Maneater – the hunters and the apex predators – and they are two clear missed opportunities that could have added gameplay variety.
+There are two further classes of enemy in Maneater – the hunters and the apex predators – and they are two very clear missed opportunities that should have added gameplay variety.

 THIS WAS NO BOATING ACCIDENT